Nanny Work Agreement

 - ONE CHILD: The weekly compensation for standard nanny duties will be a salary of $

-for 35-40 hours per week for one child.
+agreed ratefor 35-40 hours per week for one child.
 Wages will be paid weekly every Friday or as agreed upon by both parties. - TWO OR MORE CHILDREN: The weekly compensation for standard nanny duties will be a salary of $

-for 35-40 hours per week for two or more children.
+agreed ratefor 35-40 hours per week for two or more children.
 Wages will be paid weekly every Friday or as agreed upon by both parties. - PAY RATE ADJUSTMENTS: Each year, the Employee will receive a performance review and will be eligible for an increase in compensation based on the results.

 - WORK-RELATED EXPENSES: The Employer agrees to reimburse the Employee for any work-related childcare expenses within two weeks.
 The Employee will obtain approval by phone, text, or email if the expense exceeds $25.
+Expenses exceeding $25 without prior approval will not be reimbursed.

 - The Employee will provide receipts detailing work-related expenses for reimbursement.
 Miles driven while on the job using the Employee’s car will be reimbursed at the IRS Mileage Reimbursement Rate, which covers the cost of gasoline as well as general wear and tear on the car.